 To perform the calculations in Table 1-4 above, FPUC estimated the administrative costs for implementing the proposed programs, and added it as a cost to the relevant tests.
 These administrative costs are not final.
-Moreover, the Commission's acceptance of these test values would not signify that these values are reasonable for cost recovery purposes.
+Moreover, our acceptance of these test values would not signify that these values are reasonable for cost recovery purposes.
 FPUC, as the smallest FEECA utility, lacks the benefits of economies of scale that are available to the other utilities.
 As a result, administrative costs make up a larger portion of conservation costs for FPUC.
-FPUC should continue to explore ways to reduce the administrative costs associated with implementing its DSM Plan.
-FPUC must demonstrate that the administrative costs associated with implementing its DSM programs are reasonable and prudent as part of its annual cost recovery filings in the ECCR clause proceeding.
+FPUC shall continue to explore ways to reduce the administrative costs associated with implementing its DSM Plan.
+FPUC must demonstrate that the administrative costs associated with implementing its DSM programs are reasonable and prudent as part of its annual cost recovery filings in the Energy Conservation Cost Recover (ECCR) clause proceeding.